Material Damage (covering non-residential property) Insurances

 These policies often contain an Average / Co-insurance clause which means that you must insure for the full value of the property Insured.
 If you under-insure, your claim will be reduced in proportion to the amount of the under-insurance.

-A simple example illustrating the basic principle, application and effect of the Average / Co-Insurance clause, assuming no excess/deductible is as follows:
+A simple example illustrating the basic principle, application and effect of the Average / Co-Insurance clause is as follows:

 Full (Replacement) Value $1,000,000